 John Dunn and I collaborated on a project that allowed us to play DNA sequences.

 Please be patient while these audio files are being reloaded.
 One file is there now as a demo.
 More very soon!

 The Flipboard website allows the creation of "magazines."
 Each magazine focuses on a topic and contains links to original materials (often from a blog or social website) along with links to web page, youtube videos and audio recordings.
 The result is an attractive display of information that is particularly suited to viewing on mobile devices, such as tablets and smart phones.

 I've been looking for a place that I can tell stories that combine photos and text.
 It has been possible to do this in a blog, but that alternative isn't very good, especially from a design perspective.
 The newly developed Exposure site offers photographers a way to make attractive documents that are based on a good combination of text and photos.
 The design helps you make sections that group the text and relevant photos, along with a descriptive title.
 This is all done in a simple editing system.
 The product looks nice on a full range of devices, from desktop monitors to smart phones.
 And you can then link these stories into Flipboard.
 This provides much needed integration.
 I've just started creating stories and the Flipboard integration is still a few days away.

 This is a collection of tools that I use.
 They range from apps for my smartphone and tablets to things I find useful for travel.
 This is an emerging project so expect to see frequent changes.

 An 'o'o is a stick, often used by ancient Hawaiians for digging.
-This project transforms this useful artifact into a modern tool.
-This is in very early development stages.
+This project transforms a useful artifact into a modern tool.
+This implementation is in very early development stages.